U.S.-Mexico Border

 All the missioners at the border assist with the Encuentro Project, an immersion program that provides education and first-hand knowledge about the U.S. immigration process and issues around migration.
 The missioners are presenters and provide accompaniment for the groups that arrive in El Paso.
 Many of the groups also visit Ciudad Juárez, Mexico.

-Featured Stories
+Featured stories

-A boy on the border
+A summer of solidarity at the border

 Read more about our impact in other regions.